Collaborative Neural Rendering using Anime Character Sheets: Related Work

 \subsection{Image Generation and Translation for Anime}

-Recent years have seen significant advancement in applying deep learning techniques to assist the creation of anime.
-For example,~\cite{gao_automatic_nodate,zheng_learning_2020} propose to apply realistic lighting effects and shadow for 2D anime automatically;~\cite{wang_learning_nodate} propose to transfer photos to anime style;~\cite{siyao_deep_2021} propose to interpolate in-between frames for anime.
+Recent years have seen significant advancement in applying deep learning methods to assist the creation of anime.
+For example,~\citeauthor{gao_automatic_nodate,zheng_learning_2020} propose to apply realistic lighting effects and shadow for 2D anime automatically;~\citeauthor{wang_learning_nodate} propose to transfer photos to anime style;~\citeauthor{siyao_deep_2021,chen2022eisai} propose frame interpolation tailored for animation.
 There are also attempts to produce vectorized anime images~\cite{su_vectorization_2021}, similar to the step-by-step manual drawing process.
 The generative modeling of anime faces has achieved very impressive results~\cite{jin_towards_2017,gokaslan_improving_2019,tseng_modeling_2020,li_surrogate_2021,he_eigengan_2021}.
 The latent semantics of generative models has also been extensively explored~\cite{shen2021closed}.
-A modified StyleGAN2 model~\cite{tadne} is proven to be able to generate full-body anime images, although it still suffers from artifacts, including weirdly connected body parts, because of the high degree of freedom of the body.
+A modified StyleGAN2 model~\cite{tadne2021} can generate full-body anime images, although it still suffers from artifacts because of the high degree of freedom of the human body.